SaptakS/openproject-docs/README.md

 ## How to develop

 The site source is located at `source/` with localizable templates living under `source/localizable/`.
 They are being built into the URLs `/:language/<whatever is under localizable>` for all languages that are activated in the configuration.

 ### Updating the core documentation

-We are pulling the documentation from the openproject core at `https://github.com/opf/openproject/tree/documentation/help` so that Birthe can work in peace on her changes for now.
+The documentation text itself is not maintained in this repository but is pulled from OpenProject, where  `https://github.com/opf/openproject/tree/dev/docs` is the upstream location.

-To update the core docs use `OPENPROJECT_CORE=/path/to/openproject rake build` with the `OPENPROJECT_CORE` being the *absolute* path pointing to the checkout of the core with the branch set to to the current release branch (or whatever branch you make changes on)
+Locally, when developing, use `OPENPROJECT_CORE=/path/to/openproject rake build` with the `OPENPROJECT_CORE` being the *absolute* path pointing to the checkout of the core with the branch set to to the current release branch (or whatever branch you make changes on)

-This will place all relevant guides under `help/` into the `source/localizable/openproject/*` folders and replace some README.md files into `README.index.html` so that middleman will use them as index files.
+This will place all relevant guides under `docs/` into the `source/localizable/openproject/*` folders will put all api documenation, after having rendered them to html using aglio, to `source/api`.
+Some README.md files will be transformed into `README.index.html` so that middleman will use them as index files.

 ### Working on CSS / JS